udsysnthi/ishara/content/pages/home.md

         subtitle: ''
         text: >+

-          Designed to offer a cozy, serene, and comfortable escape, allowing guests to fully immerse themselves in the beauty of Sri Lanka's hill country.
-Here’s a way you could describe the guest rooms, emphasizing the peaceful atmosphere and natural surroundings:
+          Perfect blend of cozy ambiance, delicious food, and scenic views, providing guests with a memorable dining experience amidst the tranquil beauty of Sri Lanka’s hill country.
+Here's a description of the restaurant, emphasizing its warmth, local flavors, and the serene
+          setting:

         image:
           type: ImageBlock